-No. Unfortunately at this time we can not accept referrals from doctor’s outside of our organization.
-We have to have an order for the COVID-19 nasal swab from one of our providers for the test to be covered at no cost to the patient.
+No. Unfortunately at this time we can not accept referrals from doctors outside of our organization.
+The order for the COVID-19 PCR nasal swab needs to come from one of our providers for the test to be covered at no cost to the patient.

 Do I need an appointment?

-Yes, but we offer same day appointment availability!
-To be seen virtually by one of our providers, you must either call our screening number at (303) 558-0509 or sign up online by clicking HERE.
+Yes, but we offer same-day appointment availability!
+To be seen virtually by one of our providers, you can call our screening number at 303-558-0509 or sign up online by clicking HERE.

 How long do results take to get back?

-On average, results are taking 2-5 business days to be reported.
-However, this is not a guarantee and this timeline can be altered depending on a number of factors including but not limited to the external lab and testing supplies.
+On average, results are taking 3-7 business days to be reported.
+However, this is not a guarantee and this timeline can be altered depending on a number of factors including, but not limited to, the external lab and testing supplies.